If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives

 Wondering how anxiety and depression and inflammation are linked?

 9 Often-Missed Causes Of Anxiety And Depression

 1. Poor Diet

-Foods that are high in sugar, unhealthy fats, and full of preservatives wreak havoc on body and mind.
+Foods that are high in sugar, unhealthy fats, and full of preservatives wreak havoc on the body and mind.
 People who regularly consume these foods and food-like substances do not get the proper nutrition needed for a body to function optimally.